 - 1. Start to apply at the start of Year 11 for College and 6th form places. - 2.
 Identify where you would like to study, consider travel times. - 3.
 Visit Websites and Open days.
 Most open days take place in October/November and then again March the following year.
 (Check Websites for accurate information or talk to your careers advisor). - 4.
 Check you have all the correct grades. - 5.
 Complete all sections of an application form, do not leave any gaps.
 You can apply on-line or complete a paper application form to post. - 6.
 Apply by December/January by the latest. - 7.
-Always apply for 3-4 different places, colleges, 6th forms, Apprenticeship (you can only apply for an apprenticeship once you have received you GCSE grades).
+Always apply for 3-4 different places, colleges, 6th forms, Apprenticeship (you can start to apply for apprenticeships from around May/ June.